ybakos/little-schemer/README.md

 ## Chapter 3: Cons the Magnificent
 Introduces list creation with cons, first via the `rember` function.
 Then proposes the `firsts` function and prompts the reader to attempt to write it.
+There are lots of function implementation exercises at the end of this chapter for `subst`, `insertR`, `insertL` and `multi*` versions of each of those functions.

 * The second commandment (p37)